← Back to The Evidence

 regeneration through faith and repentance, not through this promise.

 The book of Hebrews is written to individual believers in Christian congregations.
-In Hebrews 8:10, the author quotes Ezekiel 36:26-27 and presents it as the defining characteristic of the New Covenant for the church.
+In Hebrews 8:8-12, the author quotes the New Covenant promise — Jeremiah 31:31-34, the twin of Ezekiel's new heart — and presents it as the defining characteristic of the New Covenant for the church.
 If this promise were merely national and temporal, Hebrews would not apply it to the universal and eternal covenant with believers.
 The fact that the author of Hebrews universalizes this promise to apply to all New Covenant believers demonstrates that it is not merely national.
 Moreover, the individual is the locus of covenant participation.
 A nation believes through its individuals.
-When Hebrews applies Ezekiel's promise to believers, it is claiming that individual
+When Hebrews presses this promise onto believers, it is claiming that individual

 God's promises are conditional on human faith and repentance.
 Those who ask God to give them a new heart, who seek to change, are the ones who receive it.
 The promise is God's part of a contract; human repentance is our part.